matrix-org/synapse/INSTALL.md

 please take a look at [our guide](docs/MSC1711_certificates_FAQ.md#configuring-certificates-for-compatibility-with-synapse-100).

 ## Email

-It is desirable for Synapse to have the capability to send email, particularly in the case of password reset.
+It is desirable for Synapse to have the capability to send email. in the case of password reset.

 To configure an SMTP server for Synapse, modify the configuration section